 Hybrid SUPs: These are a little like having your own boat, and even offer storage compartments if you like to drift off to do some fishing.
 They can be used as a sit-on-top kayak or you can stand on them.

 Boards for Mums: Most SUP boards are quite heavy and difficult to carry, so if lifting a heavy SUP board from the car isn’t your thing don’t worry.
 There are a number of ultra-light boards that may be right up your street.
-Some models even have a specialised narrow mid-section to help you reach both deck handles when you’re carrying the SUP board.
+Some models even have a specialized narrow mid-section to help you reach both deck handles when you’re carrying the SUP board.